okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 Even when I do, they're not so much a luxury as a trifle.
 Showering, on the other hand, is special.
 It is, first of all, a daily respite, a place to relax and recharge.
-But what makes it invaluable is that it doubles as an opportunity to {% post_url_with_hover_card listen to my subsconscious | 2021-02-01-think-invisibly %}.
+But what makes it invaluable is that it doubles as an opportunity to {% vbook_post listen to my subsconscious | 2021-02-01-think-invisibly %}.
 And for this moment to flourish fully and consistently, I need the right physical space.

 Good design, as they say, is invisible.
 A good shower demands no effort or conscious attention from its user.
 It lets them get clean while their mind wanders.
 To achieve this, it must make it extremely easy to do all the basic things: get in, stand, wash, rinse, and get out.
-It sounds obvious, but the standard tubshower hybrid most of us have at home {% post_url_with_hover_card fails this basic test | 2024-08-30-good-shower %}.
+It sounds obvious, but the standard tubshower hybrid most of us have at home {% vbook_post fails this basic test | 2024-08-30-good-shower %}.

 Bonus points for nice tiles and for a flat entry with no intermediary ledge.